 CLEP is a national program of credit by examination that offers students the opportunity to obtain recognition for college level achievement.
 Testing is scheduled on an individual basis and can be done by contacting the Mustang Success office.
 Each test is $80.00 and must be purchased at clep.collegeboard.org prior to taking the test.
 There is a $10.00 test proctor fee that must be paid to Western Wyoming Community College's Business Office prior to taking the test.
 Students must present a receipt showing the fee has been paid for and their CLEP voucher number when they arrive for their test.
 Some CLEP scores are instant and testers will receive a print out of their final score once they have completed the exam.
 Other CLEP scores that require an essay will take around three weeks to arrive.
 Scores can be either sent to another institution or can be applied to a Western transcript.
-For more information or to schedule your CLEP test, contact the Mustang Success office at 307-382-1660 or email@example.com.
+For more information or to schedule your CLEP test, contact the Mustang Central office at 307-382-1677 or firstname.lastname@example.org.

 Students who have earned course credit while serving in the armed forces may also receive credit at Western.
 Students who wish to do so must submit their DD214 and appropriate education documentation to Registration & Records.
 When possible, students should submit their DD295, Application for Learning Experiences in the Armed Forces as well.
 Students may also receive two semester hours of physical activity credit by filling out the Military PE Credit Form and submit it to Registration & Records.
 The DD214 must be accompanied if not previously submitted.
 For more information, please contact Registration & Records at 307-382-1637 or email@example.com.